Mekz1222/md-notify/README.md

 # Installation

 Please use release versions, cause it is stable version of md-notify.
-If you want to use master branch you need to build web folder.
+If you want to use main branch you need to build web folder.

 ## Install the resource